apoorvam/smart-sensor/README.md

 | SeismoTracker | 73.858936       | 11.892541           |
 | Sleep Monitor | -               | 9.448819            |

+### How to run locally?

+To install all the dependencies, run the following command.
+This assumes you already have `python3` and `pip3` installed.

+`make init`

+To run the project on all three included datasets along with plots, run below command.
+This gives detailed comparision of above mentioned three algorithms on all datasets.

+`make run`

 ## Bio Watch

-Estimation of heart and breathing rates from wrist motions, based on Ballistocardiography.
+This work presents the estimation of heart and breathing rates from wrist motions, based on Ballistocardiography(BCG).
+It provides methods for recovering the cardiac and respiratory signals from accelerometer/gyroscope using a wrist worn sensor.
+After preprocessing the data, a bandpass butterworth filter is applied to isolate the BCG changes.
+Different components of each sensor are aggregated and a band-pass butterworth filter is applied to obtain final pulse wave.
+Similarly, respiratory wave is obtained by applying a averaging filter and choosing component with highest periodicity level.
+From this pulse and respiratory waves, HR and BR are estimated in frequency domain.

 ### System Overview for Heart Rate and Respiratory Rate

 1. Accelerometer Data

+This paper provides approach to recover pulse and breathing rates using data from accelerometer and/or gyroscope.
+However, only accelerometer data is used in this analysis.

 ![Raw Accelerometer Data](plots/bio_watch/raw_ax.png)

 2. Normalization with z-score

-X, Y, Z axes of accelerometer values are normalized with z-scores to give them same relevance.
+The data is preprocessed by normalizing the X, Y, Z axes of accelerometer values with z-scores to give them same relevance.

 ![Normalized data](plots/bio_watch/normalized.png)